 - Taxi.
 An affordable option to get from the airport to your hotel.
 Sadly some of the taxi drivers will try to cheat.
 So you should always ask for price per kilometer and check it carefully.

 - Must haves available in most restaurants include Hovězí Guláš (beef goulash), Svíčková (beef sirloin with cream sauce), Řízek (schnitzel), Smažený sýr (fried breaded cheese) and Vepřo knedlo zelo (roast pork dumplings and sauerkraut).
 Be sure to order a “velký pivo”, large beer, with your dish to complete the overall taste experience.
-It’s not confirmed yet but Steve is pretty sure that it’s considered a felony in Czech if you don’t have a pivo with your meal.

 - Like many European cities, dining in the main square has great atmosphere but will cost more.
 For example in Prague, just a block or two away from the main square you will find restaurants where the locals eat with better food for half the price!
 Totally worth it to walk around and look for these places.

-- Czech has great street food available in most places.
+- The Czech Republic has great street food available in most places.
 Some great ones to look for are Párek v rohlíku (Czech style hot dog inside a bread roll) , langoš (Hungarian fried bread) and palačinky (crepes).

 - A great way to save on food expenses is to buy bread rolls, some ham and cheese and make sandwiches at your hotel.
 A favorite bread amongst Czechs is Rohliky (pronounced Roh-Leeky) with butter.
 Super cheap and incredibly tasty!
 Don’t forget to buy some amazing Czech goodies such as pastries or something from the sweets aisle too.
 Avoid the small convenience shops next to the main squares because they will charge an arm and a leg.
 Instead look up a medium sized grocery store on google maps and it will likely just be a few blocks away with great prices.